robin-oester/cil-project/README.md

 ```

 ### Ensembling
-The base command for performing an ensemble of method is the following:
+The base command for performing an ensemble of methods is the following:
 ```bash
 python cil_project/run_ensembler.py --models <model1> <model2> ... [--regressor <regressor>] [--val <val_name>]
 ```